Fcardoso-AIML/Quant-LSTM/README.md

 ## ✨ Author

 **Developed by Francisco Cardoso**
-Master's in Mathematical Economics, University of Copenhagen
+MSc in Mathematics Economics, University of Copenhagen